 Colorado is well-known for its natural resources and history of oil and gas exploration.
-Like other local governments, Commerce City strives to balance the needs of industry with municipal growth and development.
+The city recognizes the need for a comprehensive approach to energy regulation.
+Municipalities are in a position to provide state policy makers with access to information and education concerning best practices in energy development and conservation.
+Commerce City strives to balance the needs of the oil and gas industry with municipal growth and development.
 The city's land development code and the city's participation in the state local government designee program offer a layered approach to protect the interests of the community and the rights of private developers.
-The city is supportive of rules and legislation that maintains its home rule authority to regulate oil and gas development, expands communication and notification, and codifies use of best management practices to mitigate operator impacts.
+The city is supportive of rules and legislation that maintains its home rule authority to regulate oil and gas development, increases opportunities to enforce current standards, expands communication and notification, and leverages existing knowledge to codify best management practices that mitigate operator impacts.
+The city also supports diversifying community energy sources and promoting green alternatives to reduce consumption.